truenas/middleware/docs/userguide/freenas_directoryservice.rst

 * :ref:`NIS`

 * :ref:`NT4` (for Windows networks older than Windows 2000)

+It also supports :ref:`Kerberos Realms` and :ref:`Kerberos Keytabs`.

 This section summarizes each of these services and their available configurations within the FreeNAS® GUI.